ubports/system-image/cli-manpage.rst

     must be an integer.
 Use ``-b 0`` for force an upgrade.

 -c CHANNEL, --channel CHANNEL
     Override the device's upgrade channel just this once.
+Use in combination with ``--build 0`` to switch channels.

 -d DEVICE, --device DEVICE
     Override the device name just this once.